In-depth 1-2-1 discussion on your poetry with Mary Jean Chan

 This is a rare opportunity for feedback on your work from the acclaimed poet Mary Jean Chan, author of Flèche (Faber & Faber, 2019) and A Hurry of English (Ignition, 2018), Lecturer in Creative Writing (Poetry) at Oxford Brookes University, a Ledbury Poetry Critic, co-editor of Oxford Poetry, guest co-editor at The Poetry Review in Spring 2020.

-Mary Jean will spend 27 March resident at the Poetry School, with four one-hour slots available, for in-depth one-to-one discussion on your poetry; so book a slot and prepare a selection of poems-in-progress for advice and guidance.
+Mary Jean will spend one day resident at the Poetry School, with four one-hour slots available, for in-depth one-to-one discussion on your poetry; so book a slot and prepare a selection of poems-in-progress for advice and guidance.

 The following slots are available: